 Bellaire Real Estate Guide

-Since Bellaire is incorporated as a city, it has its own independent police and fire departments.
+Since Bellaire is an independent city, it has its own police and fire departments.
 The city has a council-manager type of government and has a mayor, a city manager, and six city council members.

 Bellaire is within the 77401 zip code of Harris County.